JoeyRussoniello/EffortlessMarketSurvey/ReadMe.md

 ## Configuration
 To configure the scraper, modify the following settings in the config.json file

 - **platform**, String: The operating platform used to install the chromedriver.
-    -Must be either ['linux64','mac-arm64','mac-x64','win32','win64']
+    - Must be either ['linux64','mac-arm64','mac-x64','win32','win64']
 - **headless**, Boolean: The Visisbility Status of the Opened Browser Window.
 - **verbose**, Boolean: When set to true, running main will print more specifics on survey progress and actions.
 - **ncomps**, Integer: Number of comps to Survey for each input property.